Codecademy/docs/content/mysql/concepts/built-in-functions/terms/covar-pop/covar-pop.md

 - `expression1`: The first numeric data set.
 - `expression2`: The second numeric data set.

-Both expressions must contain the same number of rows.
+Both [expressions](https://www.codecademy.com/resources/docs/mysql/expressions) must contain the same number of rows.

 ## Example

-Suppose we have a table `sales` that records the number of units sold and the corresponding revenue for different products.
+Suppose we have a table `sales` that records the number of units sold and the corresponding revenue for different products:

 | product_id | units_sold | revenue |
 | ---------- | ---------- | ------- |